 Impact Factor (see also What is an Impact Factor?)

-The Journal of Medical Internet Research (JMIR) was ranked in Q1 in the Medical Informatics category by Clarivate Web of Science, including the latest version released in June 2020 (Journal Impact Factor 2019: 5.03).
-The journal has a better Impact Factor than Plos One, BMJ Open, PeerJ, etc. Regarding the sister journals, JMIR mHealth and uHealth has an Impact Factor of 4.31, JMIR Serious Games has an Impact Factor of 3.353, JMIR Medical Informatics has an impact factor of 2.58 and JMIR Mental Health has an inaugural Impact Factor of 3.54.
+The Journal of Medical Internet Research (JMIR) was ranked in Q1 in the Medical Informatics category by Clarivate, including the latest version released in June 2021 (Journal Impact Factor 2020: 5.43).
+With respect to JMIR sister journals, JMIR mHealth and uHealth has an Impact Factor of 4.77, JMIR Serious Games has an Impact Factor of 4.14, JMIR Medical Informatics has an Impact Factor of 2.96, JMIR Mental Health has an Impact Factor of 4.39, and JMIR Public Health and Surveillance received its inaugural Impact Factor of 4.11.
 Other sister journals are on a similar trajectory.

 h-index (h5) / Google Scholar